fuyuncat/rquery/README.md

    - addtime(date, number, unit) : Normal function.
 Increase a datetime, unit can be s-second(default),m-minute,h-hour,d-day,n-month,y-year, number can be positive or negative interger.<br />
    - now() : Normal function.
 Get current date time.<br />
    - truncdate(date,seconds) : Normal function.
 Truncate a date a number is multiple of the given second number.<br />
+   - truncdateu(date,unit) : Normal function.
+Truncate a date to a specific unit. s:second, m:minute, h:hour, d:day, b:month.<br />
+   - isleap(date) : Normal function.
+If the year of the date is a leap year, return 1, otherwise, return 0.<br />
+   - weekday(date) : Normal function.
+Return the the week day of the date, 1: Monday ...
+7: Sunday.<br />
+   - monthfirstday(date) : Normal function.
+Return the date of the first day of the month.<br />
+   - monthfirstmonday(date) : Normal function.
+Return the date of the first Monday of the month.<br />
+   - yearweek(date) : Normal function.
+Return the week number of the date in the year.<br />
+   - yearday(date) : Normal function.
+Return the day number of the date in the year.<br />
+   - datetolong(date) : Normal function.
+Return the seconds since 1970-01-01 00:00:00.<br />
+   - longtodate(seconds) : Normal function.
+Conver the a number of seconds since 1970-01-01 00:00:00 to a date.<br />

    - fieldname(fieldid) : Normal function.
 Return the filed name of a field (column).<br />
    - comparenum(num1,num2) : Normal function.
 Compare two numbers, return -1 if num1 less than num2, return 0 if num1 equal to num2, return 1 if num1 greater than num2<br />